Unhealthy lifestyles are not the business of government

 Since the Covid pandemic, the battle against obesity and unhealthy lifestyles has been more ferocious than ever.
 Lifestyle factors were found to have a huge influence over how vulnerable people are to hospitalisation and death if infected with Covid-19 [Ref: Office for National Statistics], and after his own brush with death, Boris Johnson announced new plans for rules and regulations to encourage a healthier way of living [Ref: Guardian].
 These included widening the existing sugary drinks tax, toughening up packaging rules, introducing a pre-9pm ban on adverts for food high in fat, sugar and salt (HFSS) and a ban on special offer promotions of HFSS food in supermarkets [Ref: UK Government].

 However, during her short reign as prime minister, Liz Truss threatened to reverse the sugar tax and get rid of plans to further regulate the public’s eating habits, despite calls from healthcare professionals to continue with Johnson’s programme [Ref: Sustain].
-Now with intermittent-fasting, ‘slimline’ [Ref: Evening Standard] Rishi Sunak taking the reins as prime minister, there is thought to be a shift back to more government intervention.
+Then, intermittent-fasting, ‘slimline’ [Ref: Evening Standard] Rishi Sunak took the reins as prime minister, and there was a shift back to more government intervention – something continued under Labour.
 This flip-flopping between stances by successive leaders shows a clear divide between those who think the state ought to intervene to combat obesity and unhealthy lifestyles and critics who argue such policies are unnecessary, illiberal and doomed to fail.

 Attempts to regulate the public’s bad habits are nothing new, such as the medieval banning of football [Ref: Bleacher Report] or the American prohibition of alcohol in the early twentieth century [Ref: Thought].
 The more recent trend in regulation however, started with tobacco.
 Since the discovery of the health risks associated with smoking became apparent in the 1950s, legislation has been put in place to reduce it.
 This process has accelerated in the past 20 years so, with higher taxes, public smoking bans and rules for advertising and packaging [Ref: UK Government].
 Should the way that governments have tackled smoking be a template for wider issues of health?